Music Theory-One Semester

 I was passionately driven to teach Music Theory in High School because it was a subject that could have easily kept me from receiving my college diploma!
 We didn't have theory back in the day!
 I distinctly remember my college audition with Dr. Ludecke at Trenton State College (presently The College of New Jersey) who asked me to spell a Perfect Fourth.
 A what?
 No clue.
 And surprisingly, I was accepted anyway!

 Coming from stellar high school grades to nearly failing Theory 101, I swore to myself that if I EVER made it out of college, I would teach Music Theory in a high school job and make sure NO KID EVER FELT THE WAY I DID that first semester!
 I would create a test-free, quiz-free class where students would not robotically study material for a test, only to forget it the next day.
 My semester-long class was filled with a million worksheets.
 Flash cards.
 White boards.
 Repetition equaled retention.
-My track record with the 25+ Music Educators out there in the field spoke for the success of the structure of the class.
+My track record with the 32+ Music Educators in the field spoke for the success of the class structure.

 So, here it is.